cosminadrianpopescu/vim-sql-workbench/README.md

 This will reset the profiles cache.
 Next time when you will access the `CtrlP` workbench tab, the profiles will be read again.

+## SWInclude

+*Parameters*:

+* the file to include (optional, default the current file)

+The command will include a given file or the current file.
+It will execute `wbinclude -file=<file or current file>;`.
+If you follow the command by a `!`, then the alternate delimiter is used.

 Settings
 ========================================